TantalizingPotato/progress/README.md

 > * we choose to implement LDBC-SNB-BI and are working on these now (6/25)

+## Progress 11-9

+### ✅ Finished
+1. finished implementing all currently supported LDBC BI queries.
+### 👷 In Progress
+1. writing the paper.
+2. learning PyTorch internals.
+3. doing ablation study
+### 📈 To Do
+1. to do scalability test.
+2. to do other experiments like query time breakdown and Performance Per Dollar test.

 ## Progress 11-2

 ### ✅ Finished
-1. finished and improved the implementation of `TreeTable`, a class bringing the graph-ralated optimization.
+1. finished and improved the implementation of `TreeTable`, a class bringing in the graph-ralated optimization.
 2. conducted comparison experiments on implemented LDBC BI benchmark queries.
 3. conducted comparison experiments on LSQB benchmark queries.
 ### 👷 In Progress